What is Interchange & Why Do You Pay For It?

 - Different programs based on the merchant's business

 Interchange is a non-negotiable cost to all merchants.
 Any business that accepts payments must pay this fee.
 When merchants review their rates from the processor, they should understand that the interchange fee goes straight to the bank.
-This means that they processor makes no money through this fee.
+This means that the processor doesn't make any money through this fee.

 Why Do Banks Charge Interchange?